spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

         private void SetIsActive(bool isActive)
         {
-            // Not yet implemented: you need to replace this comment with code for updating the health pack component's "active" property
+            // Replace this comment with your code for updating the health pack component's "active" property.
         }

         private void HandleCollisionWithPlayer(GameObject player)